IBM/ibmi-bob/docs/prepare-the-project/rules.mk.md

 ## Overview

 Better Object Builder uses GNU Make to determine what code needs to be compiled.
 Make takes as input a _makefile_, which tells it what objects should be compiled, what source code they need, and what other objects they are dependent on.
-In Bob, we will reuse a common Makefile in the Bob directory which reads the `Rules.mk` files dynamatically in the project.
+In Bob, we will reuse a common Makefile in the Bob directory which reads the `Rules.mk` files dynamically in the project.

 By itself, Make has no concept of ILE objects, and doesn't know how to compile an RPG module or bind together a service program.
 Better Object Builder provides that functionality in the makefile `def_rules.mk`,  which contains all the special instructions for building various types of IBM i objects.
 That way, when your `Rules.mk` says "build module XY1001 from source file XY1001.RPGLE", Make will know how to do that.